 One of the aims of the Psychology Society is to provide information relevant to these matters.
-In a School so large it is difficult to develop a meaningful degree of personal contact between students of different years and students and staff.
+In a large School it is difficult to develop contacts between students of different years and staff.
 The Society attempts to provide opportunities for such contact, to foster staff-student relations and to act in the interest of psychology students as a whole.
-Accordingly, we hope to include such items as staff-student luncheons, informal discussions and theatre parties.
+Accordingly, we hope to provide staff-student luncheons, informal discussions and theatre parties.
 On the educational side there are film showings and occasional talks and seminars (eg on careers, course requirements, etc).
 An activities fee enables the committee to meet any of the finances needed to support its functions.